jeaf/idxbeast/README.md

 To compile idxlib.dll, simply run the make utility from inside a command prompt located into the idxbeast directory. idxbeast will automatically use the optimized library for indexing once it has been built.
+You will need to modify the Makefile so it knows the location of your C compiler (TCC).

 Usage
 -----